cncf/toc/FAQ.md

 ## How do I join the TOC?

-The TOC is an elected body by a variety of constituents.
+The TOC is a body elected by a variety of constituents.
 There is a public election schedule: https://github.com/cncf/toc/blob/master/process/election-schedule.md

 The best way to get involved is to start attending TOC meetings and become an official TOC Contributor: